ZeeWanderer/kemonoswitch/README.md

 Usersript will try to match service<->kemono for supported services.
 That includes post pages if possible.

-Do note that when switching from service post page to kemono post page if a specific post was not imported you will end up on the creator's page.
+Do note that when switching from service post page to kemono post page is supported if a specific post was not imported you will end up on the creator's page.

 ## Support
 - pateon: `patreon::creator<->kemono::creator`, `patreon::post<->kemono::post`